 This small payment is a means of showing gratitude, is not included in the bill, and it usually amounts to 15% to 20% of the bill.
-People you tip in the U.S. are: waiters, food delivery people, taxi drivers, porters, doormen, coat-check people; you also tip for personal services such as barbers, beauticians, and hairdressers.
+People you tip in the U.S. are: waiters, taxi drivers, porters, doormen, coat-check people; you also tip for personal services such as barbers, beauticians, and food delivery people.
 Please note, the tip you provide to a waiter or waitress is considered part of their hourly salary.
-They are paid less as tips are considered as part of their hourly wage.
+They are paid less as tips are included as part of their hourly wage.
 Please keep this in mind when tipping at restaurants or bars.

 People you do not tip include: customs officials or other government employees (such as policemen, firemen, mail service employees), airline personnel, room clerks or other people at hotel desks, bus drivers, store clerks, theater ushers and receptionists.
 It may be hard to know whom to tip and what is considered a proper tip, so if you are having difficulties ask a friend for advice.
-There are many tipping apps you can use on your phone.